ibm-cloud-docs/solution-tutorials/vpc-transit.hidden.md

 ## More Firewall Protection
 {: #vpc-transit-firewall}
 {: step}
+If you only need routing capability and you added the optional routes the hub and spoke model is complete.
+Routing is possible from transit (hub) and spoke.
+Enterprise to both transit and spoke is complete.
+You can skip this step.

+Often an enterprise uses a transit VPC to monitor the traffic with the firewall-router.
 Currently enterprise <-> spoke traffic is flowing through the transit firewall-router.
-It is not unusual to require spoke <-> spoke traffic and transit <-> spoke traffic to flow through the firewall-router.
+This section is about routing all VPC to VPC traffic through firewall-router.

 If you added routes to fix the transit -> enterprise and transit -> spoke as an optional step earlier now is the time to remove the routes that you manually added using the {{site.data.keyword.cloud_notm}} console.
+{: note}

 ### Route Spoke and Transit to the firewall-router
 {: #vpc-transit-route-spoke-and-transit-to-firewall-router}